A Guide to Everything You Need to Know About Hyperautomation

 Under a hyperautomation model, every part of invoice processing that could be automated using the different technologies of a hyperautomation toolchain would be automated.
 For example:

-- A process discovery tool might be used to define the flow employees follow to process invoices.
+- A task capture tool might be used to define the flow employees follow to process invoices.

 - A process modeling tool would then be used to capture and store the process and allow business and IT stakeholders to optimize it, connect it to all dependencies, and prioritize it for development.